yext/search-core/docs/answers-core.searchparameterfield.fieldapiname.md

 ## SearchParameterField.fieldApiName property

-The field to perform the autocomplete on.
+The fieldApiName to perform the autocomplete on.

 <b>Signature:</b>